bwhittakerb/truth-and-reconciliation-commission-of-canada_honouring-the-truth-reconciling-for-the-future/sourcefiles/Appendices.md

 Thank you for listening to me.

-Statements of The Presbyterian Church in Canada
+#### Statements of The Presbyterian Church in Canada

-The Confession of The Presbyterian Church in Canada as adopted by the General Assembly, June 9, 1994
+##### The Confession of The Presbyterian Church in Canada as adopted by the General Assembly, June 9, 1994

 The Holy Spirit, speaking in and through Scripture, calls The Presbyterian Church in Canada to confession.
 This confession is our response to the word of God.
 We understand our mission and ministry in new ways in part because of the testimony of Aboriginal peoples.

-1. 1)  We, the 120th General Assembly of The Presbyterian Church in Canada, seeking the guidance of the Spirit of God, and aware of our own sin and shortcomings, are called to speak to the Church we love.
+1. We, the 120th General Assembly of The Presbyterian Church in Canada, seeking the guidance of the Spirit of God, and aware of our own sin and shortcomings, are called to speak to the Church we love.
 We do this, out of new understandings of our past not out of any sense of being superior to those who have gone before us, nor out of any sense that we would have done things differently in the same context.
 It is with humility and in great sorrow that we come before God and our Aboriginal brothers and sisters with our confession.
-2. 2)  We acknowledge that the stated policy of the Government of Canada was to assimilate Aboriginal peoples to the dominant culture, and that The Presbyterian Church in Canada co-operated in this policy.
-We acknowledge

-Appendix 4 • 381

-382 • Truth & Reconciliation Commission

-that the roots of the harm we have done are found in the attitudes and values of western European colonialism, and the assumption that what was not yet moulded in our image was to be discovered and exploited.
+2. We acknowledge that the stated policy of the Government of Canada wasto assimilate Aboriginal peoples to the dominant culture, and that The Presbyterian Church in Canada co-operated in this policy.
+We acknowledge that the roots of the harm we have done are found in the attitudes and values of western European colonialism, and the assumption that what was not yet moulded in our image was to be discovered and exploited.
 As part of that policy we, with other churches, encouraged the government to ban some important spiritual practices through which Aboriginal peoples experienced the presence of the creator God.
 For the Church’s complicity in this policy we ask forgiveness.

-1. 3)  We recognize that there were many members of The Presbyterian Church in Canada who, in good faith, gave unstintingly of themselves in love and compassion for their Aboriginal brothers and sisters.
+3. We recognize that there were many members of The Presbyterian Church in Canada who, in good faith, gave unstintingly of themselves in love and compassion for their Aboriginal brothers and sisters.
 We acknowledge their devotion and commend them for their work.
 We recognize that there were some who, with prophetic insight, were aware of the damage that was being done and protested, but their efforts were thwarted.
 We acknowledge their insight.
 For the times we did not support them adequately nor hear their cries for justice, we ask forgiveness.
-2. 4)  We confess that The Presbyterian Church in Canada presumed to know better than Aboriginal peoples what was needed for life.
+4. We confess that The Presbyterian Church in Canada presumed to know better than Aboriginal peoples what was needed for life.
 The Church said of our Aboriginal brothers and sisters, “If they could be like us, if they could think like us, talk like us, worship like us, sing like us, and work like us, they would know God and therefore would have life abundant.”
 In our cultural arrogance we have been blind to the ways in which our own understanding of the Gospel has been culturally conditioned, and because of our insensitivity to Aboriginal cultures, we have demanded more of the Aboriginal people than the Gospel requires, and have thus misrepresented Jesus Christ who loves all peoples with compassionate, suffering love that all may come to God through him.
 For the Church’s presumption we ask forgiveness.
-3. 5)  We confess that, with the encouragement and assistance of the Government of Canada, The Presbyterian Church in Canada agreed to take the children of Aboriginal peoples from their own homes and place them in residential schools.
+5. We confess that, with the encouragement and assistance of the Government of Canada, The Presbyterian Church in Canada agreed to take the children of Aboriginal peoples from their own homes and place them in residential schools.
 In these schools, children were deprived of their traditional ways, which were replaced with Euro-Canadian customs that were helpful in the process of assimilation.
 To carry out this process, The Presbyterian Church in Canada used disciplinary practices which were foreign to Aboriginal peoples, and open to exploitation in physical and psychological punishment beyond any Christian maxim of care and discipline.
 In a setting of obedience and acquiescence there was opportunity for sexual abuse, and some were so abused.
 The effect of all this, for Aboriginal peoples, was the loss of cultural identity and the loss of a secure sense of self.
 For the Church’s insensitivity we ask forgiveness.

-4. 6)  We regret that there are those whose lives have been deeply scarred by the effects of the mission and ministry of The Presbyterian Church in Canada.
+6. We regret that there are those whose lives have been deeply scarred by the effects of the mission and ministry of The Presbyterian Church in Canada.
 For our Church we ask forgiveness of God.
 It is our prayer that God, who is merciful, will guide us in compassionate ways towards helping them to heal.
-5. 7)  We ask, also, for forgiveness from Aboriginal peoples.
+7. We ask, also, for forgiveness from Aboriginal peoples.
 What we have heard we acknowledge.
 It is our hope that those whom we have wronged with a hurt too deep for telling will accept what we have to say.
 With God’s guidance our Church will seek opportunities to walk with Aboriginal peoples to find healing and wholeness together as God’s people.

-Statement on Aboriginal Spiritual Practices, The Presbyterian Church in Canada, 2015
+#### Statement on Aboriginal Spiritual Practices, The Presbyterian Church in Canada, 2015

 First Nations, Inuit and Métis peoples, before any encounter with Christianity, found meaning, spiritual benefit and the presence of the creator through life-giving Indigenous spiritual practices that have deeply rooted traditions.